open-telemetry/opentelemetry-java-contrib/docs/repository-settings.md

 ### `dependabot/**/*`

-* Require status checks to pass before merging > Status checks that are required:
+* Require status checks to pass before merging: unchecked

-  EasyCLA
+  So that dependabot can rebase its PR branches

 * Allow force pushes > Everyone